 - It’s worth it to take a risk on a rising leader.
 Younger team members tend to be brimming with fresh ideas and creative potential.
 Why not ask some of the millennials in your office to hold a team brainstorming session?
 Sit back and watch as your projects suddenly become a whole lot more creative!

 - It will help you squash old-fashioned hierarchical decision-making processes.
-Everybody wants to feel like their work is meaningful, their days in the office purposeful.
-A flatter office structure can be achieved through a mentoring scheme which takes into account the input of younger team members too. com recommends an experiment wherein younger-generation employees are placed on a steering committee to see where the idea may lead.
+Everybody wants to feel like their work is meaningful and their days in the office are purposeful.
+A flatter office structure can be achieved through a mentoring scheme which seeks the input of younger team members too. com recommends an experiment where you place younger-generation employees on a steering committee to see where the idea may lead.
 The likely result?
 Bright new ideas emerge, employee engagement increases, a sense of empowerment pervades the officescape, and you may well pick up a few fresh thoughts on management.

 Long-standing employees need attention too

 It’s easy to focus your efforts on the members of the team who need to develop their skills and forget about the ones (often long-standing employees) who know what they are doing and are continually performing well.
 Everybody thrives with a bit of encouragement!

 In addition to finding new ways for established colleagues to be mentored and mentor others, team leaders could set themselves a goal of dropping an email to one team member weekly to let them know how brilliantly they are doing.
 Be sure to use specific examples – “I really appreciated the points you made during the meeting, they were very useful in breaking the ice and generating meaningful discussion about the task at hand”, for instance.

 The best team members are ones who feel valued, that goes for those who have been with the organisation for two days or 20 years.